 Programme will be based on Topic Specific Talk and results of the whole project:

-Minutes and conclusions of the conference will be developed and sent out to all participants.
+Minutes and conclusions of the conference have been developed and sent out to all participants.

 The intensive programme has gather a group of 16 students in presence and 2 students online coming from the different partner institutions with the objective of experimenting, transferring and apply some contents of the project together with them.
 It will be host by the Estonian partner who will provide relevant support in terms of content and practical aspects, based on their long experience in welcoming Erasmus students.